Organized crime in London, Ontario: 2015

 London Police Service conducted a raid on a member of the Kipps Lane Crew in February 2015.
 The raid uncovered an illegal firearm (9mm pistol), a bag of marijuana, over $2,000 cash, and some KLC clothing.
 There was a "T-shirt with a picture of a stick figure pointing a gun at another stick figure bleeding from the head", and a sweatshirt that protests for the release of members who were jailed recently.

 On September 6, 2015.
 A full-patch member of the Gate Keepers MC, Steven Sinclair, was fatally shot outside of a bar on Hamilton Rd.
 The location was frequently visited by members of the Gate Keepers and Hells Angels.
 The shooting was committed by a low-level narcotics dealer from Hamilton, Ontario who was hired by an individual whose identity was never discovered, to "leg warmer" (to shoot someone in their legs) Sinclair for $10,000.
 The man would tell him "There was this guy who ripped me off and disrespected me.
 I have to show him he can't do that.
 I cannot be connected with this".
 The accused waited outside the bar for hours until around 3:00 in the morning, when Sinclair finally exited the building.
 It all went wrong when Sinclair was mistakenly shot and killed.
-The deal fell apart and the shooter testifyied.
+The deal fell apart and the shooter testified.
 Hundreds of Hells Angels, Gate Keepers and several other support clubs arrived in London to show their support at Sinclair's funeral.